nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 Edit the medical information of an existing person.

-Format: `editm ic/NRIC h/HEIGHT w/WEIGHT [ot/ALLERGY] [at/ALLERGY]…​`
+Format: `editm ic/NRIC h/HEIGHT w/WEIGHT -o at/ALLERGY…​`

 * All fields are optional field but at least one should be present.
-* There should only be one field `ot`.
+* There should only be one field `-o`.
+* The order of `-o` and at does not matter, as long as `-o` exist in current command, all allergyTags will be new tags overwriting the old tags.

 Prefix explanation:
-- `ot/ALLERGY` overwrite all existing tag with this tag.
+- `-o` will set mode for this command to overwrite.
 - `at/ALLERGY` append this tag to existing tag.

 Example:
-* `editm ic/G1234567J w/100, ot/peanut at/milk at/egg`
+* `editm ic/G1234567J w/100, -o at/milk at/egg`

-This will change the weight of person with ic G1234567J to 100 and overwrite allergy tag to peanut, milk and egg.
+This will change the weight of person with ic G1234567J to 100 and overwrite allergy tag to milk and egg.

-**Hint:**
-User may use `ot/FirstTag` followed by wanted numbers of `at/moreTag` to overwrite current tag with a series of new tag.

 > [!CAUTION]
-> Use if prefix ot/ will delete all existing tag, including the added tag in current command before it.
+> Use if prefix `-o` will delete all existing tag, including the added tag in current command before it.
 > Please use with cautious.

 [<span style="font-size: small;">Back to Top</span>](#top)